The White Bus

 The White Bus is a 1967 British short drama film directed by Lindsay Anderson and starring Patricia Healey.
-The screenplay was jointly adapted with Shelagh Delaney from a short story in her collection Sweetly Sings the Donkey (1963).
+The screenplay was adapted by Shelagh Delaney from a short story in her collection Sweetly Sings the Donkey (1963).
 It was the film debut of Anthony Hopkins.

 Plot

 The main character, only referred to as 'The Girl' leaves London, goes north on a train full of football fans and takes a trip in a white double-decker bus around an unnamed city she is visiting (although clearly based on Manchester, near Delaney’s hometown of Salford).
 The Mayor, a local businessman, and the council's ceremonial macebearer happen also to be taking the trip while they show the city to visiting foreigners.